solana-foundation/developer-content/content/guides/token-2022/permanent-delegate.md

 Run the script by clicking the `Run` button.
 You can then inspect the transactions on the SolanaFM.

-Recall that the `sourceTokenAccount` is owned by a randomly generated keypair.
 Note that the both the transfer and burn transactions complete successfully, even though the transactions are not signed by the owner of the Token Account.

 ## Conclusion

-The permanent delegate extension is a powerful extension that potentially opens up new use-cases for tokens.
-However, users should be aware of the implications of holding tokens for a mint that has enabled this extension.
+The `PermanentDelegate` extension is a powerful extension that enables developers to have much greater control over tokens they create, such as the ability to retrieve tokens that have been mistakenly transferred.
+While this extension offers greater flexibility, it's essential for users to be aware of the implications of holding tokens with this extension enabled, particularly the risks associated with compromised delegate keys.